CleanroomMC/Kirino-Engine/README.md

   - Because Kirino-Engine reimagines the entire rendering pipeline without patching things in an unmaintainable way
   - Kirino-Engine is fundamentally GPU-driven and ECS-driven, unlike traditional optimizers or shader mods
   - Kirino-Engine pays a huge attention to its architecture
-  - Kirino-Engine isn't merely an optimizer or shader mod — it's an rendering engine
+  - Kirino-Engine isn't merely an optimizer or shader mod — it's a research-oriented rendering engine

 - What's the most exciting features in dev?
   - GPU-Driven Meshlet Rendering & Virtual Geometry